Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: The Linear Index of Refraction

-The ${\{\bf E}$, ${\bf D}$, ${\bf B}$, ${\bf H}\}$, paradigm of classical continuum electrodynamics is altogether broken.
+The ${\{\bf E}$, ${\bf D}$, ${\bf B}$, ${\bf H}\}$ paradigm of classical continuum electrodynamics is altogether broken.
 That much was obvious from the conservation of the Gordon form of momentum in Refs.~\cite{BIGord} and \cite{BICB}, also in Eq.~(\ref{EQr2.17}).
-The Abraham and Minkowski momentums are expressible solely in terms of the ${\{\bf E}$, ${\bf D}$, ${\bf B}$, ${\bf H}$\} fields, while the Gordon momentum is not.
+The Abraham and Minkowski momentums are expressible solely in terms of the ${\{\bf E}$, ${\bf D}$, ${\bf B}$, ${\bf H}$\} fields, while the Gordon momentum depends on the magnetic field ${\bf B}$ and the peculiar macroscopic field ${\bf \Pi}=-n{\bf E}$.
 This is likely a contributing factor to the longevity of the Abraham--Minkowski controversy.
-The Gordon momentum and the macroscopic equations of motion depend on the fields ${\bf \Pi}$ and ${\bf B}$.
-Consequently, continuum electrodynamics can be reformulated in terms of a single pair of fields $\{{\bf \Pi},{\bf B}\}$ and a single field tensor \cite{BIxxx}
+The macroscopic field equations, Eqs.~(\ref{EQr4.03}) and (\ref{EQr4.04}), depend only on the fields ${\bf \Pi}$ and ${\bf B}$.
+Consequently, continuum electrodynamics can be reformulated in terms of a single pair of fields $\{{\bf \Pi},{\bf B}\}$ and a single field-strength tensor \cite{BIxxx}

-The reduction to a single pair of fields and a single field tensor is an exquisite simplification of continuum electrodynamics.
+Having eliminated $\varepsilon$ and $\mu$, the fields ${\bf \Pi}$ and ${\bf B}$ are measurable in the same units, thereby completing the unification of electricity and magnetism that was begun by Maxwell.
+The reduction to a single pair of fields and a single field-strength tensor is an exquisite simplification of continuum electrodynamics.

 The changes to the theoretical treatment of electromagnetic fields in linear media that have been presented here are stunning and it is customary to propose experiments that would validate unordinary theoretical results.
 However, the existing experimental record related to the Abraham--Minkowski controversy is an indication of serious technical and conceptual difficulties in the measurement of continuum electrodynamic phenomena related to macroscopic fields inside materials, fields that cannot be measured directly.
-On the other hand, the dilation of time $t^{\prime}=t/n$ in a linear medium is relatively easy to measure.
-An open optical cavity, or free-space etalon, is a clock that ticks once for every round-trip of a light pulse and that ticks more slowly when it is immersed in a dielectric fluid.
+On the other hand, the renormalization of time $t^{\prime}=t/n$ in a linear medium is relatively easy to measure.
+An open optical cavity, or free-space stolon, is a clock that ticks once for every round-trip of a light pulse and that ticks more slowly when it is immersed in a dielectric fluid.